Usaid-Dev/generative_ai_with_gemini/README.md

 # Generative AI in Flutter Build with Gemini

-I create a chat interface in Flutter that communicates with a Generative AI model using the google_generative_aipackage.
+Created a chat interface in Flutter that communicates with a Generative AI model using the google_generative_aipackage.

 You’ll need an API key to use the Gemini AI model, Create your's :- https://aistudio.google.com/app/apikey